joshnajose/BootcampTask2/README.md

-# Creating Map,List and fetching devices sorted based on price and reviews
+# Fetching devices sorted based on price and reviews